martinzdev/fivem-csharp/README.md

 - `Resolve(Type type)`: Resolves a service by Type object
 - `ResolveSingleInstance()`: Handles singleton lifetime management
 - `ResolveArray()`: Resolves arrays of services implementing the same interface
+- `GetRegisteredTypes()`: Returns all registered types for inspection

 #### 2. ContainerBuilder (`ContainerBuilder.cs`)
 Fluent API for registering services and building the container.